 - Slide the lever hub onto the shaft, with the slot for the lever arm facing the valve.

-- Then tighten the nut on the bottom of the lever hub with a 9/16” wrench.
+- Next, tighten the set screw on the bottom of the lever hub with a 9/16” wrench.

 - Finish by attaching the lever arm to the lever hub.
+Notice the slot for the lever should be facing towards the valve.
 The nuts should be facing the valve.

 Note: Currently there are four additional parts in the repair kit that are used in older hub designs.